Tag Archives: water beads

 Where do you get them?

-Water beads are non-toxic, but that doesn’t mean they’re good to eat!
-If your child swallowed the dry ones, they could swell in their belly.
-(With the kind that only swell to marble size, that might be less of an issue, but there was a recall of a similar product called Water Balz that started out marble-sized and swelled much bigger.
-Very bad for little ones!)
-So, they should only be used with close supervision, and if your child tends to mouth things, consider some of the more baby-proofed options for water bead play described on Playing and Learning Begins at Home, such as putting them inside a transparent plastic container with a lid.
+So, you should only use the beads that start out tiny and only swell to marble size.
+They should only be used with close supervision.
+If your child is under age 3 or an older child who tends to mouth things, avoid them or consider some of the more baby-proofed options for water bead play described on Playing and Learning Begins at Home, such as putting them inside a transparent plastic container with a lid.
 Or, make edible boba (tapioca beads) instead… see this post for my comparison.
 Or, Fun at Home with Kids recommends basil seed.

 Want to see lots of posts on water beads and sensory play?